ppoffice/hexo-theme-minos/source/_posts/Use-Hexo-Tag-Plugins-in-Minos.md

 - Minos
 - Plugin
 ---

+{% colorquote info %}
-> Most of the following content is directly copy from [Hexo official documentation](https://hexo.io/docs/tag-plugins.html).
+Most of the following content is directly copied from <a href="https://hexo.io/docs/tag-plugins.html">Hexo official documentation</a>
+{% endcolorquote %}

 Tag plugins are different from post tags.
 They are ported from Octopress and provide a useful way for you to quickly add specific content to your posts.
 <!-- more -->